 Yet another application of this great design is that you can pass the hip belt of your backpack under the jacket.
 So with this, you still have an optimal ventilation while being protected.

 The jacket is highly waterproof and breathable 2-layer Paclite Gore-Tex piece, and the fabric is 100% polyester 50D.

 You have two side pockets plus one pocket on the left bicep.
 Note that the jacket stows into one of its side pockets. the hood is with adjustability on all sides, and you have a piece of fabric which you pass over it and roll it away.
 The front zipper is the two-way type, so this is again a useful feature for ventilation and for situations when you have a climbing harness on or the hip belt from the pack.

 If you need something extraordinary lightweight for backpacking and hiking, this Helium II is the item to consider.
-You have only 5.5 oz (156 g), yet this is a fully waterproof and breathable rain jacket built from a 30D nylon.
-The meaning of the Ripstop is that if damaged, the damage will not spread through the material.
+You have only 5.5 oz (156 g), yet this is a fully waterproof and breathable rain jacket built from a 30D nylon ripstop with a 2.5-layer membrane.
+The meaning of the Ripstop is that if damaged, the damage will not spread.
+The membrane is Pertex Shield.

 The Interstellar is a hard shell 3-layer jacket, so this is an exceptional quality item.
 In spite of such a structure, it is very lightweight and very packable.
 In fact, it packs into its own left-hand side pocket.

 Here you have a rather special AscentShell membrane sandwiched between the outer ripstop nylon, but this is also a stretch material, quite unusual for a hard shell piece.
 The jacket is very breathable, fully waterproof and yet air-permeable.
 So it is very suitable for all sorts of very aerobic activities.